+Figure 5.
+Radar plots of student and staff perceptions derived from free-text responses to questions: (a) student perceptions pre-course (n = 20) and post-course (n = 14), (b) staff perceptions pre-course and post-course (n = 7), (c) comparison of student and staff perceptions pre-course, and (d) comparison of student and staff perceptions post-course.
+The plots are split vertically with negative elements on the left and positive on the right; the positive and negative equivalents are plotted opposite each other, except for two independent codes.

+are the stories we take home with our degrees, and its these memories we will cherish over any qualification we achieve."

+There was also recognition that some aspects of an actual field trip cannot be replicated:

+- "Lack of the field experience, physical interaction with rocks, and ability to interact and ask questions/discuss things with examples to which you can point at"; - "Not being able to look at the outcrop in person, look at any features you perhaps cannot see in enough detail in images"; - "Nothing can replace actually seeing these outcrops in person.
+Being able to touch the rocks and see the entire setting of a location, being able to appreciate its beauty in real light and feel the enormity of what was going on with the geology from a first-hand perspective.
+Doing geology this way is why I enjoy the subject so much.
+I don't get the same gratification from just analysing data provided.
+Also there is no chance you might happen upon something new doing field work in this way.

+Being able to contribute to the subject by finding something new for the first time must be really exciting...".

-Time management also shows a positive shift post-course from 25% pre-course to 36% post-course.
-Students enjoyed the flexibility in study time and ability to study at their own pace: "Flexibility, can do the coursework when it suits you", "Tidy field notebook and the ability to move at your own speed as you may be rushed in the field", "Learning at your own pace", "You have a while to actually figure 450 and process information", but this is balanced by negative mentions which increase from 19% precourse to 36% post-course for example: "On the flip side, the fact that the virtual course was spread out over a much longer period of time was slightly annoying as well", "sometimes too much time to think about ideas, therefore causing confusion or over complicating things".
-Mentions of negative issues 455 related to software/hardware and Wi-Fi problems also increase from 25% pre-course to 36% postcourse, for example "Wi-Fi problems & the quality of image resolution that will load on the programs", "the course always required internet access to complete the task", and "Some of the programmes could not run on my computer, I did not have access to computers with higher processing power."
+Time management also shows a positive shift post-course, from 25 % pre-course to 36 % post-course.
+Students enjoyed the flexibility with respect to study time as well as the ability to study at their own pace, stating the following:

+- "Flexibility, can do the course work when it suits you"; - "Tidy field notebook and the ability to move at your own speed, as you may be rushed in the field"; - "Learning at your own pace"; - "You have a while to actually figure and process information".

+However, this is balanced by negative mentions, which increase from 19% pre-course to 36% post-course:

+"On the flip side, the fact that the virtual course was spread out over a much longer period of time was slightly annoying as well"; - "sometimes too much time to think about ideas, therefore causing confusion or overcomplicating things".

+Mentions of negative issues related to software/hardware and Wi-Fi problems also increase from 25 % pre-course to 36 % post-course:

+- "Wi-Fi problems and the quality of image resolution that will load on the programs"; - "The course always required internet access to complete the task"; - "Some of the programmes could not run on my computer, I did not have access to computers with higher processing power".